Install the PawPlacer SDK from npm for the fastest path to our public API: https://www.npmjs.com/package/pawplacer-sdk.

 const pets = await client.pets.list({ status: "available", species: "dog", limit: 12 });

-const fields = await client.pets.getCustomFields();
+const pet = await client.pets.get("pet-uuid");

-const created = await client.pets.create({
+const fees = await client.adoptionFees.get();

 Configuration options